Luc ten Klooster

 Butoh arose after WO II through collaborations between its two founders Tatsumi Hijikata and Kazuo Ohno.
 The art form is difficult to define, common features of the art form include playful and grotesque imagery, taboo topics, extreme or absurd environments.
 Traditionally the body is white painted, often nude, combined with very slow hyper-controlled motion.

-Butoh aroused my interest not only because of its contemplative origins in Far Eastern culture, but also from a photogenic point of view.
-I wanted to get into the skin of the performers as deeply as possible, so many images were not taken from a chair in the theater but very close-up, sometimes in the midst of the performers.
+Butoh aroused the interest of the Dutch photographer Luc ten Klooster (Luc ten Klooster Visual Arts) not only because of its contemplative origins in Far Eastern culture, but also from a photogenic point of view.
+He wanted to get into the skin of the performers as deeply as possible, so many images were not taken from a chair in the theater but very close-up, sometimes in the midst of the performers.